-Place protective sticker back over the integrated transfer port.

-· Label filled tube per your institution's requirements.
+- Place protective sticker back over the integrated transfer port. - · Label filled tube per your Institution's requirements.

-Remove lid from cup and dispose in a sharps collecto Dispose of urine according as a biohazard.
+- .
+Remove lid from cup and dispose in a sharps collector - .
+Dispose of urine according to your facility's policy. - .
+Dispose of collection cup as a biohazard.